ypang6/pswpswpsw.github.io/_posts/2018-09-28-note-coefficient.md

 \end{equation}
 $$

 The proof is quite ubiquitous in any textbook or [online materials](https://stats.stackexchange.com/questions/207841/why-is-sst-sse-ssr-one-variable-linear-regression).
-With this equality, one can find a nondimensionalized version of it as, **coefficient of determinant, $R^2$** as
+With this equality, one can find a nondimensionalized version of it as, **coefficient of determination , $R^2$** as

 $$
 \begin{equation}